facebook/flow/website/en/docs/types/collections.md

 <img alt="Collections hierarchy legend" src="{{ site.baseurl }}/static/collections-legend.svg" />

 ## `$ReadOnlyMap<K, V>` <a class="toc" id="toc-readonlymap" href="#toc-readonlymap"></a>

-Where `K` is the type of keys, and `V` is the type of elements in the map.

 `$ReadOnlyMap` stores key-value pairs (or entries).